 The seawater used to fill live tank systems must be taken from open and clear offshore waters away from harbours, coves, and vessel mooring locations.
-Intake pipes should be located as deep as possible to avoid taking in surface water.
+Intake pipes should be located on the opposite side of the vessel to any vessel waste discharge, and as deep as possible to avoid taking in surface water.
 Open live tank systems that run with continuous fresh seawater circulation must be shut off when entering harbours or unloading docks.